semrush/intergalactic/website/docs2/components/product-head/product-head-code.md

 ---
 title: Example
 fileSource: product-head
-tabs: ProductHead('index'), A11y('product-head-a11y'), API('product-head-api'), Example('product-head-code'), Changelog('product-head-changelog')
+tabs: Design('product-head'), A11y('product-head-a11y'), API('product-head-api'), Example('product-head-code'), Changelog('product-head-changelog')
 ---

 ## Extended example of the header with tabs

 ::: tip
-[TabLine](/components/tab-line/) isn’t part of the header, it is a part of the page content.
+[TabLine](/components/tab-line/) isn't part of the header, it is a part of the page content.
 :::

 ::: sandbox